 Report on line 29, column (a), the change in liability for unpaid losses and loss adjustment expense net of reinsurance as included in Part 1, line 11.
-Report in column (d) the amount of change in the same liability valued for tax purposes included in the taxable income on Form 1120-PC, Schedule A, line 35.
+Report in column (d) the amount of change in the same liability valued for tax purposes included in the taxable income on Form 1120-PC, Schedule A, line 35 (or Schedule B, line 19, if applicable).
 Do not include paid losses on this line 29.
 Indicate amounts in columns (b) and (c), as appropriate.
 Attach a schedule supporting columns (b) and (c) that identifies the beginning and end of the taxable year amounts of discounting as required by IRC section 846.
 Include any other differences between columns (a) and (d) by separate title as well as beginning and end of tax year amounts.